-Post-Recovery Considerations

-For head and neck and upper extremity recoveries, the use of prosthetics is strongly recommended if allowed by the donor family to preserve donor dignity.
-After recovery, prosthetics must be secured to prevent them from being dislodged when the donor is moved.

-OPOs should prepare to document the recovery of VCAs with practices similar to thoracic and/or abdominal organ recoveries.

-Funeral Home and Medical Examiner Involvement

-OPO communication with the donor family's funeral home of choice is an important step in the VCA donation process, as it is with the standard organ and tissue donation process.
-This communication ensures the funeral home understands that extra care of the donor may be necessary due to anatomical modifications and the nature of the organ recovery.
-As VCA donation can extend the organ donation process, this may impact the funeral arrangements including the funeral director's preparations for memorial services.

-Similar concerns apply to medical examiners or coroners who may be investigating the donor's circumstances of death.
-Coordination with the medical examiner or coroner following VCA authorization to ensure there are no restrictions that impact the VCA donation is recommended early in the process.

-Media and Public Relations Strategies

-Rationale

-A media strategy needs to be considered by the transplant program and OPO to protect the privacy of the recipient, donor, and their families as much as possible.
-This is to maximize the dissemination of information while safeguarding the public confidence and transparency for VCA transplantation.

-Planning

-One of the most important first steps, before any media plans are executed, is for the clinicians and public relations team at the transplant hospital to find out whether the recipient and their family are comfortable with media attention and interviews, and to what extent.
-Media attention could include photography and videography, interviews, and press conferences.
-This is a dynamic process throughout the transplant experience, which must be revisited regularly for amendment, as necessary.
+11 Guidance Document

+37 Brazio, P, Barth, R, Bojovic, B, Dorafshar, A, Garcia, J, Brown, E, Bartlett, S, and Rodriguez, E, "Algorithm for Total Face and Multiorgan Procurement from a Brain-Dead Donor", American Journal of Transplantation no 13: 2743-, (2013). doi:10.1111/ajt.12382.

+38 Datta, N, Yersiz, H, Kaldas, F, Azari, K, "Procurement strategies for combined multiorgan and composite tissues for transplantation", Current Opinion in Organ Transplantation no 20:121-126, (2015), DOI: .1097/MOT.000000000000172.

+303 grafts being recovered.
+Separate packaging will be necessary for multiple VCA grafts recovered from the 304 same donor.
+As with all other organs, VCAs must be packaged and labeled in accordance with OPTN 305 Policy 16: Organ and Extra Vessel Packaging, Labeling, Shipping, and Storage.
+39 The labels are printed 306 from the OPTN Organ Labeling, Packaging and Tracking System.
+307 308 Post-Recovery Considerations 309 For head and neck and upper extremity recoveries, the use of prosthetics is strongly recommended if 310 allowed by the donor family to preserve donor dignity.
+After recovery, prosthetics must be secured to 311 prevent them from being dislodged when the donor is moved.
+312 313 OPOs should prepare to document the recovery of VCAs with practices similar to thoracic and/or 314 abdominal organ recoveries.
+315 316 Funeral Home and Medical Examiner Involvement 247 317 OPO communication with the donor family's funeral home of choice is an important step in the VCA 318 donation process, as it is with the standard organ and tissue donation process.
+This communication 319 ensures the funeral home understands that extra care of the donor may be necessary due to anatomical 320 modifications and the nature of the organ recovery.
+As VCA donation can extend the organ donation 321 process, this may impact the funeral arrangements including the funeral director's preparations for 322 memorial services.
+323 Cimilar concerns apply to modical examiners or coreners who may be investigating the departs 324 325 Similar concerns apply to medical examiners or coroners who may be investigating the donor's 325 326 circumstances of death.
+Coordination with the medical examiner or coroner following VCA authorization 327 to ensure there are no restrictions that impact the VCA donation is recommended early in the process.
+328 Media and Public Relations Strategies 329 Rationale 330 A media strategy needs to be considered by the transplant program and OPO to protect the privacy of 331 the recipient, donor, and their families as much as possible.
+This is to maximize the dissemination of 332 information while safeguarding the public confidence and transparency for VCA transplantation.
+333 Planning 334 One of the most important first steps, before any media plans are executed, is for the clinicians and 335 public relations team at the transplant hospital to find out whether the recipient and their family are 336 comfortable with media attention and interviews, and to what extent.
+Media attention could include 337 photography and videography, interviews, and press conferences.
+This is a dynamic process 338 throughout the transplant experience, which must be revisited regularly for amendment, as necessary.
+339 Every program is unique, and decisions must be guided by recipient and donor family preferences and 340 institutional policies.
+341 Most of the planning for VCA-related media will fall to the public relations team at the transplant 342 hospital, with support from the OPO.
+The transplant hospital should establish a direct line of - · -

-38 OPTN Policy 16: Organ and Vessel Packaging, Labeling, Shipping, and Storage.
+39 OPTN Policy 16: Organ and Vessel Packaging, Labeling, Shipping, and Storage.